 SPR Turns Donors Into Stewards of History

-The home for Spokane Public Radio’s future was the landmark Fire Station No. 3: the historic site where Spokane’s first fire engines were assembled.
+Spokane Public Radio’s capital campaign revolved around Fire Station No. 3: the historic site where Spokane’s first fire engines were assembled.
+The campaign provided for renovating this landmark and preparing it to house three functional radio streams.
 I pushed for regular behind-the-scenes content, knowing the perspective would boost donor engagement.

 • Inspiring Confidence: Curated photos taken by myself and other members of the staff aided the campaign ideation, proving to donors they could invest knowing it would pay off in services.